The emotional energy it takes to grow your business.

 You are in it for the long game and you need to stay fit and well and healthy to see this business through to the point where you can take days off to be with the kids or to self-indulge with beauty treatments or ‘by the beach’ days.
 One of your aims should be to get the business strong enough to let you be free for a few hours, days and even, if you get it right, a few weeks at a time.
 Let’s call your business a success when your nervous system is being nourished and nurtured and factored in as a necessary and non-negotiable element of the business plan!

 At Brilliant Numbers we take our client’s work-life balance very seriously.
-We are not just about the numbers because it is the people that matter to us and we understand both.
+We are not just about the numbers because it is the people that matter to us and we want to understand both.